In 2017, many wound care practitioners failed MIPS Quality Measures because the EHRs they paid good money for didn’t do their freaking job.

 Just to be clear, it was possible to pass a quality measure without a QRDA file, but what was happening is that doctors were having to take screen captures of the data coming out of their EHRs and then send us that photograph!
 We didn’t have access to the raw data and couldn’t check things for them, and this means that they also didn’t get the bonus money for “end to end” electronic reporting because there had to be a human in the middle inputting data by hand!
 How silly is that when the first word in “EHR” is “ELECTRONIC”?

 Note that in several cases, the real problem was that there were hidden fees associated with submitting quality measure data – and we are talking about basic MIPS measures, not special QCDR measures.
-That is, the EHR vendor was going to charge for updates.
+That is, the wound care EHR vendor was going to charge for updates.
 In other cases, it was the fine print the doctor didn’t know about, like NEEDING an update, or setting up a quality dashboard.

 That doesn’t even begin to address the fact that the majority of EHR’s couldn’t or wouldn’t transmit Continuity of Care Documents (CCDs), which is the basic unit of exchange for healthcare data.
 And that’s not even the worst of it.

-The worst of it are the number of EHRs that just flat out refuse to transmit data to the registry on behalf of the providers that use them.
-In some cases the EHR would agree to transmit CCDs, but only if the doctor paid an amount of money that was not reasonable.
+The worst of it are the number of wound care EHRs that just flat out refuse to transmit data to the registry on behalf of the providers that use them.
+In some cases the wound care EHR would agree to transmit CCDs, but only if the doctor paid an amount of money that was not reasonable.
 This is a particular barrier for hospital-based physicians, like those who work in hospital based outpatient clinics.

 The 21st Century Cures Act was supposed to make data blocking illegal.
 The ONC is supposed to come out any day with its draft policy to enforce this law, which I await with great anticipation.